Learning and Development

 Monitor progress regularly to ensure that the coaching relationship is still working well and achieving its goals.
 If not, don't be afraid to make a change.
 The most important thing is that the employee receives the help they need to be successful.

 Employers should ask their employees if their performance has improved since starting the program.
 Managers should also be asked if they've noticed any changes in employee performance.
+Not sure what to ask program participants?
+Check out this list of mentorship survey questions to get some ideas.

 Also, keep an open door policy, so employees feel comfortable coming to you with any concerns or questions.
 Encourage employees to meet regularly with their managers to discuss their progress and get feedback.
 These check-ins can be weekly, biweekly, or monthly, depending on what works best for you and your employees.